-The show chronicles his efforts to cope up with his inexperience as head of state while looking to uncover the truth behind the attack.
-‘Designated Survivor’ premiered in 2016, and has received positive reviews for the performances and writing.
+The show chronicles his efforts to cope with his inexperience as Head of State while looking to uncover the truth behind the attack.
+‘Designated Survivor’ premiered in 2016 and has received positive reviews for the performances and writing.
 The show balances the personal challenges of the protagonist with professional hardships.
 For this article, I have taken into account shows that hold narrative characteristics similar to this one.
 So, without further ado, here’s the list of best shows similar to ‘Designated Survivor’ that are our recommendations.
-You can watch several of these series like ‘Designated Survivor’ on Netflix, Hulu or Amazon Prime
+You can watch several of these series like ‘Designated Survivor’ on Netflix, Hulu, or Amazon Prime

 10. Scandal (2012–2018)

 Created by Shonda Rhimes, ‘Scandal’ follows Kerry Washington as Olivia Pope, a former White House Communications Director who starts her own crisis management firm.
-In that endeavour, she comes to realize her clients are not the only ones with secrets.
-The show explores the intricacies of one of the most infamous aspects of America’s political administration, i.e. scandals.
-‘Scandal’, which premiered on ABC in 2012, consists of seven seasons, with the last airing in 2018.
-The show has received positive reviews for its concept, writing and performances.
+In that endeavor, she comes to realize her clients are not the only ones with secrets.
+The show explores the intricacies of one of the most infamous aspects of America’s political administration, i.e., scandals.
+The show has received positive reviews for its concept, writing, and performances.

 9. Boss (2011–2012)